Emman-n/e_commerce_demo/README.md

 For testing:
   1. Clone the repo
-  2. Run the comands from included "Database_Commands" file
+  2. Run the comands from the included "Database_Commands" file
   3. Run the project locally using XAMPP